Colitis - Condition and Symptoms

 The Social Security Administration has a publication that lists all of the eligibility criteria for conditions upon which Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) assistance can be awarded.
 Section 5 of this “Blue Book” addresses gastrointestinal conditions including colitis.
 The biggest obstacle preventing claimants from obtaining Social Security Disability when suffering from colitis is the “on and off” nature of the disorder.
 To qualify as disabled you must be able to prove that you are unable to work for a full 12 month period.
 Many individuals with colitis are unable to work for months at a time as they suffer the damaging symptoms of the condition, but are then able to return to work during the rest of the year once symptoms temporarily subside.
 In order to prove total disability and qualify for Social Security Disability benefits, a claimant must prove that they are fully incapacitated by the disease, and therefore unable to achieve any type of gainful employment activity.

 One key factor when applying for SSDI/SSI is ensuring that you are seen and diagnosed by a medical specialist in addition to your primary care physician.
 Disability determination specialists place greater weight on a diagnosis by a specialist, therefore increasing you chances for an easier approval process.
-Because of the unique challenges involved in applying for disability on the basis of a colitis diagnosis, it is especially important to obtain expert advice and assistance during the disability application process.
 Fortunately, disability attorneys and advocates are trained to answer your questions and guide you through the application process.

 Your Colitis Disability Claim